Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Unmanaged-Disk-Deprecation-Guidance.md

 ## Abstract

 Azure unmanaged disks deprecation announced September 2022, will be full retired September 2025.
+However, as of September 30, 2023, subscriptions will not be able to create new unmanaged disks.
+This means actions such as redeploying or scaling out a cluster will fail.
 All Service Fabric clusters using node types / virtual machine scale sets (VMSS) will need to have new node types with managed disk configuration added to the cluster before this date.
 See [Migrate your Azure unmanaged disks by September 30, 2025](https://learn.microsoft.com/azure/virtual-machines/unmanaged-disks-deprecation) for detailed information about unmanaged disk deprecation.

 ## Determining Impact